acids-ircam/variational-timbre/docs/index.md

 ### Model topology comparison

-We compare the topology of different descriptors along the X axis between the vanilla (top) and l2-regularized (bottom) VAE learned on orchestral instruments.
+We compare the topology of different descriptors along the X axis between the vanilla (top) and student-regularized (bottom) VAE learned on orchestral instruments.

 <center>